ymuichiro/quick_learning_symbol_en/06_namespace.md

 ```

 #### Note
-As the namespace itself is a renting structure, the link to the namespace used in past transactions may differ from the link to the current namespace.
+As the namespace itself is rented, the link to the namespace used in past transactions may differ from the link to the current namespace.

 Always refer to your receipt if you want to know which account you were linked to at the time, e.g. when referring to historical data.